Coloursplash/mail-bot/README.md

 # mail-bot

- Code for a mailing bot
+Code for a mailing bot.

+Designed to run on a repl.